-Maggot therapy is the intentional introduction of live, disinfected blowfly larvae (maggots) into soft tissue wounds.
+Maggot therapy is the intentional introduction of life, disinfected blowfly larvae (maggots) into soft tissue wounds.
 It selectively cleans out the necrotic tissue.
 Hence it helps to prevent infection; it also speeds healing of chronically infected wounds and ulcers.
 Military surgeons, since classical antiquity, noticed that wounds which had been left untreated for several days, and which had become infested with maggots, healed better than wounds not so infested!
 Maggots secrete several chemicals that kill microbes, including allantoin, urea, phenylacetic acid, phenylacetaldehyde, calcium carbonate, proteolytic enzymes, and many others.
 Maya and indigenous Australians used maggots for wound healing.
 More recently, they were used in Renaissance Europe, in the Napoleonic Wars, the American Civil War, and in the First and Second World Wars.
 Hence military medicine continues to use it.

 Apitherapy: widely used for anti-microbial factors

 Apitherapy is the medical use of honeybee products such as honey, pollen, bee bread, propolis, royal jelly and bee venom.
 One of the major peptides in bee venom, called Melittin, has the potential to treat inflammation in sufferers of Rheumatoid arthritis and Multiple Sclerosis.
 Melittin blocks the expression of inflammatory genes, thus reducing swelling and pain.
-Direct insect sting or intramuscular injections administers it.
+A direct insect sting or intramuscular injections administers it.
 Bee products demonstrate a wide array of antimicrobial factors.
-Especially Laboratory studies shows it kills antibiotic-resistant bacteria, pancreatic cancer cells, and many other infectious microbes.
+Especially Laboratory studies show it kills antibiotic-resistant bacteria, pancreatic cancer cells, and many other infectious microbes.

 Blister Beetle and Spanish fly: Cantharidin accepted by FDA

 FDA accepted cantharidin, the blister-causing oil found in several families of beetles in 2004 as a treatment for warts and other skin problems.
 It also has a historical use by the Greeks and Romans and is used as an aphrodisiac in some societies.
-Recent studies in cell culture and animal models have demonstrated powerful tumor-fighting properties of Cantharidin.
+Recent studies in cell culture and animal models have demonstrated powerful tumour-fighting properties of Cantharidin.

 Blood-Feeding Insects: to prevent clot formation

 Many blood-feeding insects like ticks, horseflies, and mosquitoes inject multiple bioactive compounds into their prey.
 Practitioners of Eastern Medicine have used these insects for hundreds of years to prevent blood clot formation or thrombosis.
 However, modern medical research has only recently begun to investigate the drug development potential of blood-feeding insect saliva.
-These compounds in the saliva of blood feeding insects are capable of increasing the ease of blood feeding by preventing coagulation of platelets around the wound and provide protection against the host’s immune response.
+These compounds in the saliva of blood-feeding insects are capable of increasing the ease of blood-feeding by preventing coagulation of platelets around the wound and provide protection against the host’s immune response.
 Most of all, over 1280 different protein families have been associated with the saliva of blood-feeding organisms currently.
 This diverse range of compounds may include: